hawkgs/kanban-app/README.md

 # kanban-app

-A demo kanban application developed simultaneously in Angular, React and Vue.
+A demo kanban application developed simultaneously in Angular, React and Vue, powered by Nx.

 ![Logos](res/logos.png)